-Our Hot Rod Hand Trucks Basics information and video will show you how to use the HRHT efficiently and with out injury.
-Be sure to comment or send us your questions after you’ve read the article and watched the video.
+Our Hot Rod Hand Trucks Basics instructional video will show you exactly how easily it is to operate the HRHT efficiently and with out injury.
+Be sure to comment or send us your questions after you’ve watched the video.
 We welcome your feedback and look forward to hearing from you.

 The Best Tool for the Job

 As stated before, the absolute best way to lift a water heater (residential, storage-tank type) is with the Hot Rod Hand Truck.
-And although there are several different techniques for plumbers and water heater installers, anyone who has used one will tell you the HRHT & Strap Kit is hands down, the best available custom water heater dolly available on the market today and it pays for itself after very few jobs.
+Although there are several different techniques for plumbers and water heater installers, anyone who has used one will tell you the HRHT & Strap Kit is hands down, the best available custom water heater dolly available on the market today.
+The fact that it pays for itself after very few jobs, makes it a great investment.

 Practice Makes Perfect

-As with any new tool practice makes perfect and we do recommend practicing using it.
-Our custom-designed hand truck was designed to eliminate the potential for injury to your back and knees by properly leveraging the tank.
-Now obviously it’s not the only way to lift or move water heaters as many plumbers and installers have manually lifted them for years but why do things the old fashioned way when you don’t have to?
-We are confident that once you’ve tried the HRHT, you will never go back to doing it the old way again.
+As with any new tool, practice makes perfect and we absolutely recommend practicing.
+Our custom-designed dolly was designed to eliminate the potential for injury to your back and knees by properly leveraging the tank.
+Now obviously, it’s not the only way to lift or move water heaters as many plumbers and installers have manually lifted them for years, but why do things the old fashioned way when you don’t have to?
+We are confident that once you’ve tried our water heater dolly, you will never go back to doing it the old way again.

 To see the HRHT & Strap Kit in action, please be sure to watch our HRHT Basics video below: